dorianzgraggen/klanglandschaft/README.md

 ![image](https://github.com/dorianzgraggen/hslu-stuw1/assets/39463388/87babeb2-24ea-4052-ade0-99c418a8c608)

-:warning: _Klanglandschaft still is a prototype or a proof of concept.
+:warning: _Klanglandschaft is a prototype or a proof of concept created during a course at the [Digital Ideation programme](https://www.hslu.ch/en/lucerne-school-of-information-technology/degree-programs/bachelor/digital-ideation/) at Lucerne University of Applied Sciences.
 You will experience bugs._

 ## Contributing